Access your Pro+ Content below.

 HCM software’s future is looking up to the cloud

-This article is part of the July 2012, Iss.
-3 issue of HR software takes the high road
+This article is part of the Business Applications Digest issue of July 2012, Iss.
+3

 Here are five critical business challenges organizations face in ensuring that mobile devices serve the bottom line.

 On-demand applications and mobility are leading new innovation in human capital management, industry observers say.

 CPM software is now extending its reach past financial planning and forecasting and into a whole new side of business.